tinglewis633/Final_project/README.md

 # Partyer

-Partyer is a mobile web app that mainly focuses on hosting parties for students, but it can also be considered as a social app for people to host events.
+A mobile web app that mainly focuses on hosting parties for students, but it can also be considered as a social app for people to host events.

 ## Screenshots